Skip to main content

 Before running any live checks on a real person, you must get their permission.
 Note that some checks, such as the Electronic identity check, run a soft credit check and may appear on the person's credit report.

 To complete the configuration for your production environment, we'll need the details for any direct agreements you have with your data providers.
-To find out what information we require, locate the information for your data providers and go to the section called What we'll need.
+To find out what information we require, locate the information for your data providers and go to the section What we'll need.